 7.3.
 Load Development Parameters

-You can load the development parameters from the saved parameter file (.spd) by the “Save development parameter” function, or from the developed image file (.jpg) by SILKYPIX JPEG Photography 9.
+You can load the development parameters from the saved parameter file (.spd) by the “Save development parameter” function, or from the developed image file (.jpg/.tif) by SILKYPIX Developer Studio Pro10 / 10.

 Click on in the “Tastes/Parameters” sub-control, or use [Parameters (P)]-[Load development parameters (L)] in the menu to begin processing.